cheikh2shift/eh/README.md

 # eh
 Error handling library. regenerates error message alongside the line of code that caused it.

+Think of it as adding more information to an error.

 ### Installation

 To add `eh` to your project, run the following command: